briamia25/classrepo/README.md

 🐾 Pet Shelter Application

-A serverless backend infrastructure for a pet shelter website, enabling efficient management of pet listings, adoption applications, and user engagement.
+Summary: A serverless backend infrastructure for a pet shelter website, enabling efficient management of pet listings, adoption applications, and user engagement.
 Built with AWS Amplify and a full suite of AWS serverless services, defined using AWS SAM for infrastructure as code.

 🚀 Features
 ✅ Manage pet listings and adoptions